 The following selection of course descriptions, organized by department, is representative, but not comprehensive.
 New courses are occasionally added according to student need and faculty interest.
 All courses yield three credits unless otherwise noted.

-There are four basic levels of courses: exploratory (500 level), introductory (600 level), and intermediate/advanced (700 level), and doctoral (800-level).
+There are three basic levels of courses: introductory (600 level), and intermediate/advanced (700 level), and doctoral (800-level).
 They are distinguished as follows: